istio/istio.io/_docs/tasks/traffic-management/egress-tcp.md

 Let's assume for the sake of the example that we want to access `wikipedia.org` by the domain name.
 This means that we have to specify all the IPs of `wikipedia.org` in our TCP egress rules.
 Fortunately, the IPs of `wikipedia.org` are published [here]( https://www.mediawiki.org/wiki/Wikipedia_Zero/IP_Addresses).
 It is a list of IP blocks in [CIDR notation](https://tools.ietf.org/html/rfc2317): `91.198.174.192/27`, `103.102.166.224/27`, and more.
 We must define an egress rule per each IP block.

-Alternatively, if we want to access `wikipedia.org` by an IP, a single egress rule for that IP must be defined.
+Alternatively, if we want to access `wikipedia.org` by an IP, just a single egress rule for that IP must be defined.

 ## Creating egress rules
 Let's create egress rules to enable TCP access to `wikipedia.org`: